 The more I work with gluten free sourdough starter, the more I realise what an excellent ingredient it really is.
 It adds moisture, bulk, flavour, a bit of leavening (depending on how much you use) and complexity.

 So, while my original brown butter brownie cookies are good, these gluten-free sourdough brownie cookies might just be my favourite.
 They’re nut free, low lactose, FODMAP friendly and generally easy to make.
-It’d be a bit of a stretch to say that they help use up discard (60g isn’t a huge amount) but they’ll nip a bit off the top (and I would not condemn the making of multiple batches).

 The cookies are soft, not chewy or crunchy.
 They have a lovely complex chocolate flavour, without being tangibly sour.

 The basics for these gluten free sourdough brownie cookies

 - For these gluten-free sourdough brownie cookies you will need an active gluten free sourdough starter.
 You can use discard or fresh starter, but it should be thick enough to stay on a spoon.
 I daresay you could use a thinner starter, but you’d need to tinker with adding a little extra flour or cocoa powder to compensate for that.

 - You’ll also need to brown some butter.
 Browning butter serves multiple purposes here: it drives off extra liquid (which is helpful when using a variable ingredient like sourdough starter).
 It also clarifies the butter, rendering it very nearly lactose free.
 Finally, it adds flavour!

 - I haven’t developed a vegan sourdough brownie cookie yet, but I have a recipe for plain ol’ vegan brownie cookies.
 A sourdough rendition is on the horizon.

 - You can use regular butter (ie not browned) if you absolutely must.
 Use 40g instead of 50g.

 - If you don’t have a sourdough starter, use the original recipe found here.